epan-utbm/topological_navigation/README.md

 ### File : send_data.cpp
 This file helps you to understand how to send the starting and ending point to topological_navigation package and to get the path via rosservice.
-If you don't use it you can delete it.

 ### Sources
  - https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm